-Baja Mexico is a favorite area for surfers because of its variety of surfing spots.
+Baja California Sur is a favorite area for surfers because of its variety of surfing spots.
 Each spot is different and suits a different surfing style and skill level.
 While there are plenty of beaches that work well for beginners, Volcanoes is not one of them.
 Because of its ferocious and unpredictable waves, it is best used only by surfers of the highest caliber.
-One such Surf Spot Baja: Volcanoes
+One such Surf Spot in Baja Sur: Volcanoes.

 Surf Spot Baja: Volcanoes